 Don’t change who you are; that’s not authentic.
 The deception won’t make you happy or comfortable around the client.
 It’s going to make it hard on the business.
 Be true to who you are and be honest about it.

 This does not require perfection.
 People like interesting people.
-Interesting people have flaws, mistakes, and a vulnerable past.
+Attractive people have flaws, mistakes, and a vulnerable past.
 Make that story intriguing to the people with whom you want to work.

-The chemistry piece comes out when they are getting to know you and willing to give you the information you need.
-You know it works when your client is willing to take your advice, because that’s your number one asset.
-Exit planning is the most important decision financially that many business owners will make and it should not be done as an accident.
+The chemistry piece comes out when they get to know you and are willing to give you the information you need.
+You know it works when your client is ready to take your advice because that’s your number one asset.
+Exit planning is the most critical decision financially that many business owners will make, and it should not be done as an accident.

-What’s interesting about the four C’s is that three of them can and should be handled before you ever meet a client.
+Interestingly, the four C’s are that three of them can and should be handled before you ever meet a client.
 Today’s way to do it is with video.

-The traditional methods of meeting a group of people over lunch or dinner is no longer efficient or effective.
+The traditional methods of meeting people over lunch or dinner are no longer efficient or effective.
 People like to buy what excites them, but they don’t want to feel obligated or coerced.

 Advancements in technology, changes in business practice and expectations, and other factors such as COVID-19 have complicated the marketing funnel.
 It’s a buyer’s market.
 So how does a marketer play?

-With video you can show your niche and own the person you are.
-You identify needs to match your audience’s expectations, build the chemistry, distinguish your method of business, and exhibit the mannerisms that you want to convey.
+With video, you can show your niche and own the person you are.
+You identify specific needs to match your audience’s expectations, build the chemistry, distinguish your business method, and exhibit the mannerisms you want to convey.

 Suppose we work with mid-sized companies as a management consultant focused on operations.
 What does that video look like?
 Is it one video or 100 videos?
 How do we start to go about that?
 What’s your initial gut reaction to this?

-This requires a script so you avoid empty filler words, awkward lulls, and needless repetition.
-It may require several takes to get it right and convey the message of value in a manner that informs and engages.
+This requires a script, so you avoid empty filler words, awkward lulls, and needless repetition.
+It may need several takes to get it right and convey the message of value in a manner that informs and engages.
 Then you have to consider how to convert visual passersby to click on the video and watch it.

-What we found works is most people will click play on a button that says play: videos increase click-through rates by 60 to 70 percent.
+We found that most people will click play on a button that says play: videos increase click-through rates by 60 to 70 percent.
 You place that button where you want: in your email messages, LinkedIn posts, etc. Most people will watch for 17 to 30 seconds.
 Data shows that most people commit through watching the video for an average of 17 seconds, giving evidence to the claim of today’s shortened attention spans.
-Evidence shows that the last 10 seconds sells the next 10 seconds which sells the next 10 seconds and so on.
+Evidence shows that the last 10 seconds sell the next 10 seconds, which sells the next 10 seconds, and so on.

 This is not a suggestion to make a 45-minute webinar or sell a 4-hour training course to get people interested.
 The opener we recommend is a 1- to 2-minute video that answers three of the four C’s.
 It says, “Hey, I’m interested in working with you.
 I’ve done things like X, Y, and Z for clients who are like you.
 And I would love to show you or share with you what we’re seeing work in the industry right now.”

-If you want to flood your pipeline with leads, you need to narrow your focus to a particular niche, know the market you are chasing, and create a succinct, informative video to really scale the network.
-This relies on knowing who your audience is, what they care about, what interests them, and what the next stages of their business are.
+If you want to flood your pipeline with leads, you need to narrow your focus to a particular niche, know the market you are chasing, and create a brief, informative video to really scale the network.
+This relies on knowing who your audience is, what they care about, what interests them, and what the following stages of their business are.
 Then follow the four C’s.